 The purpose of the Review phase is to review the full draft RIPE Document compiled at the end of the Discussion Phase so that the final documentation the proposal will lead to and all modifications made to that document are transparent to the community.
-During the Review Phase, discussion of the proposal can continue and within the context of the proposal, further modifications can still be suggested regarding the draft RIPE Document.
+During the Review Phase, discussion of the proposal can continue, also in the light of the impact analysis that is published at the beginning of this phase, and within the context of the proposal, further modifications can still be suggested regarding the draft RIPE Document.
 The Review Phase should last for a maximum of four weeks.

 At the end of the Review Phase, the WG chair determines whether the WG has reached rough consensus.
 If the WG chair decides that consensus has not been reached, then the WG chair can withdraw the proposal.
-Alternatively, the WG chair can send the proposal back to the Discussion Phase if the proposer is willing to continue to author the proposal and make the necessary changes to the proposal according to the feedback received from the community.
-The WG chair can also decide to have the draft RIPE Document edited and start a new Review Phase with a new version of the proposal.
+Alternatively, the WG chair can:

+- a.
+Send the proposal back to the Discussion Phase if the proposer is willing to continue to author the proposal and make the necessary changes to the proposal according to the feedback received from the community. - b.
+Decide to have the draft RIPE Document edited and start a new Review Phase with a new version of the proposal. - c.
+If not enough community input was received, extend the Review Phase for a maximum of four additional weeks.